 NORRIS: That was Sean Connery from Goldfinger, the Sean Connery that you first saw, the James Bond you first saw.

 MONDELLO: Yeah.
 And I'm afraid I thought that was very sophisticated at the time.
 But, yeah, you can hear in him that he - he could soften his voice.
 He could make himself very gentle.
 It's an interesting trick.

 NORRIS: And now let's listen to Daniel Craig.

-Ms. EVA GREEN (Actress): (as Vesper Lynd) I am not.
+EVA GREEN: (as Vesper Lynd) I am not.

 NORRIS: Now 007 fans are not quite like Trekkies.
 They're not - but they are very passionate about the series and they have very strong opinions.
 What do the Bond aficionados have to say about Daniel Craig?

 MONDELLO: Well, up until the picture was released, they were all very upset.
 I mean, mostly over the fact that he was blonde, over the fact that he's a little shorter than the other guys -

 NORRIS: Now what was the problem with him being blonde?